 MONTHLY REVENUE PROJECTIONS MONTHLY EXPENDITURE PROJECTIONS CASH FLOW PROJECTIONS a.
-Revenue by source.b.
-Revenue by vote.c.
+Revenue by source; b.
+Revenue by vote; c.
 Revenue in terms of standard classifications. a.
-Expenditure by type. b.
-Overall expenditure: By vote In terms of standard classifications Capital expenditure: a.
-Cash receipts by sourceb.
-Cash payments by type i.
+Expenditure by type; b.
+Overall expenditure: i.
 By vote ii.
+In terms of standard classifications c.
+Capital expenditure: i.
+By vote ii.
 In terms of standard classifications a.
+Cash receipts by source b.
+Cash payments by type a.
 The Annual for revenue by source, is included below: